Reflections

 Resolved conflicts create synergy and increase the bottom line, and unresolved conflicts drain off the bottom line.
 They cause delays, poor quality and bad mood.
 Even peripheral and indirectly affected employees are affected by demotivation.

 This applies not only to the large, clear and open conflicts, where the consequences are so clearly unacceptable that intervention can not be avoided, but also to the smaller and more hidden conflicts that we ‘live’ with to an excessive extent, close our eyes to and especially neglects the meaning of and thus tacitly accepts in everyday life.
-Typical signs of such conflict states are more stereotypical perceptions of each other, habitual avoidances of certain people or certain situations etc. The danger of accepting hidden conflicts is that one creates a cultural acceptance of an unaffected well-being environment where one resigns and talks frustratedly about each other instead of making healthy contact with each other.

 Conflicts can and should be seen as non-taken confrontations or unfinished confrontations that need satisfactory outcomes.
 The key to resolving conflicts is nuanced empathic and confrontational dialogue, where the mutual human contact and respect is re-established before the problem is sought to be solved – and it is an ability we all need to train and stay sharp in.
 Because it pays off!